It means your server is working, but you don’t have permission to access the web page due to the wrong permission or a corrupted .htaccess file.

 A problem plugin can reiterate the error.
 You can find out one easily by following the deactivate and test process.

-A plugin becomes rogue due to poor coding, buggy updates and conflict with other plugins.
+A plugin becomes rogue due to poor coding, buggy updates, and conflicts with other plugins.

 9.Check Theme Compatibility